Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 1965: VA-163 White Hats during the 1965 cruise.
 Tom Herold.

-BuNo 151065, AH-341, of VA-163 receiving maintenance at Lemoore.
-T. Prezorski (right) was killed when he was blown overboard during the up-coming WestPac on the Oriskany, CVA-34.
+1965: A-4E BuNo 151065, AH-341, undergoing maintenance, NAS Lemoore.
+T. Prezorski (right) was killed when he was blown overboard during the up-coming WestPac on the USS Oriskany, CVA-34.
+Photo from Bill Tomkow.

 From "Vulture's Row", a good shot of a skyhawk in the landing pattern.
 Note the "Plane Guard" escort following CVA-34, ready to pick up anyone that goes for a swim.